Complete Guide of Things To Do In Beihai

-In a country full of behemoth cities, Beihai is quite little compared to most.
+In a country full of huge cities, Beihai is quite little compared to most.

 In fact, you ask a group of Chinese people where Beihai is, most will have never even heard of it!